JoeHolownia/ox_ai_hackathon/README.md

 ## OnDemand API Utilisation

-The app interfaces with the OnDemand API using 2 agent endpoints: 1) an image agent to report food nutritional information and 2) a chat agent with voice recognition to report symptomatic data.
+The app interfaces with the OnDemand API using 2 agent endpoints:

+1) an image agent to report food nutritional information (ChatGPT-4o wrapper with Image Agent)

+2) a chat agent with voice recognition to report symptomatic data (ChatGPT-4o wrapper with Voice Agent)

 After signing up for OnDemand AI, generate a secret API token and paste it to the ondemand_api_token.txt file.